mvanwinkleias/mv_automation_standards/doc/index.md

 # Example Bash Script

 Here's an example bash script that has a lot of good things going on.
 This is just one way to do it.
+Under /src/bin of this repository you will find a more comprehensive script that contains more useful stuff.

 * my_script.sh